 We’ve been discovering Portugal all of our lives.
 From memories of a 12-hour journey from Porto to the Algarve in a packed car when there weren’t even proper roads or street lights to garden walks in Vidago with our grandparents.
 Countless experiences that we hold close to our hearts.

-We love travelling and between the two of us, we have visited over 30 countries.
-We always try to find special places to stay – be it a fancy boutique hotel, a simple guesthouse or a rural cabin.
-We look for beautiful design, thoughtful service and good energy.
+We love travelling, and between the two of us, we have visited over 30 countries.
+We always try to find special places to stay – be it a fancy boutique hotel, a simple guesthouse, or a rural cabin.
+We look for beautiful design, thoughtful service, and good energy.

-We wanted to get to know the people behind the places we were featuring and bring their stories to light.
+We also wanted to get to know the people behind the hotels we were featuring and bring their stories to light.
 At the time we couldn't find this anywhere and we thought this was such an important aspect.
 The vibe and the soul of places are directly connected to the creative minds behind them.

 In July 2021 our first book 'The 500 Hidden Secrets of Porto' was published worldwide by Luster.
 We have brought together our local expertise for visitors who want to discover the lesser-known spots of Porto, and for locals who want to get to know their city even better.
 The book lists 500 things you need to know about Porto in 100 different categories.